Discover UW - for prospective nurse faculty

 For open positions, scroll down.

 We offer six degree programs at the undergraduate and graduate levels.
-In 2017, we awarded:
+In 2019 (does not include Fall 2019), we awarded:

 Centers of Excellence